-- 3.6.1.
-Early Realism and Analysis introduced by G.E.
+Early Realism and Analysis - introduced by G.E.
 Moore and Bertrand Russell in his early period.
-They focused on the search for clarity by means of piece-meal analysis of particular propositions. - 3.6.2.
-Logical Atomism Development by Bertrand Russell in his later works from 1914 1919 and in Ludwig Wittgenstein"s early work, the Tractatus Logico-Philosophicus (1921).
-Russell and Wittgenstein here see the task of philosophy as constructing a logically perfectlanguage whose syntax would mirror the metaphysical structure of the world. - 3.6.3.
-Logical positivism Developed in the works of the members of the Vienna Circle like Moritz Schlick, Rudolf Carnap, Otto Neurath, Feigl and A. J. Ayer.
-These philosophers sought to purge epistemology and philosophy of all metaphysical inclinations. - 3.6.4.
-Ordinary language Philosophy: The Wittgenstein"s Model developed from the radical shift in direction taken by Wittgenstein in his later period.
+They focused on the search for clarity using piece-meal analysis of particular propositions.

+Logical Atomism - Development by Bertrand Russell in his later works from 1914 - 1919 and in Ludwig Wittgenstein"s early work, the Tractatus Logico-Philosophicus (1921).
+Russell and Wittgenstein here see the task of philosophy as constructing a logically perfect language whose syntax would mirror the metaphysical structure of the world.

+Logical positivism - Developed in the works of the members of the Vienna Circle like Moritz Schlick, Rudolf Carnap, Otto Neurath, Feigl and A. J. Ayer.
+These philosophers sought to purge epistemology and philosophy of all metaphysical inclinations.

+Ordinary language Philosophy: The Wittgenstein"s Model - developed from the radical shift in direction taken by Wittgenstein in his later period.
 Here, he rejects the notion of a logically perfect language in stages (2) and (3) of analytic philosophy.
-Ordinary language is perfectly adequate in our quest for knowledge; all that needs to be done is for analytic philosophy to cure philosophers of their distortions - 3.6.5.
-Ordinary Language Philosophy: Conceptual Analysis This was initiated by such thinkers as Gilbert Ryle and John Austin.
+Ordinary language is perfectly adequate in our quest for knowledge; all that needs to be done is for analytic philosophy to cure philosophers of their distortions.

+Ordinary Language Philosophy: Conceptual Analysis - This was initiated by such thinkers as Gilbert Ryle and John Austin.
 They engaged in systematic explorations of traditional philosophical topics, using ordinary language as a guide for mapping the regions of our conceptual landscape.

-The pursuit of analytic or linguistic approach to knowledge led epistemology to transcend its traditional mode of analysing knowledge as handed down by Plato and Descartes in foundationalism to a non-foundational epistemology.
+The pursuit of an analytic or linguistic approach to knowledge led epistemology to transcend its traditional mode of analysing knowledge as handed down by Plato and Descartes in foundationalism to a non-foundational epistemology.
 This resulted in the development of insights from epistemologists like Edmund Gettier, Roderick Chisolm, Keith Lehrer: John Kekes, Alvin Goldman, Ernest Sosa, Jonathan Dancy, C. I. Lewis, among others, which gave impetus to the justified-true-belief analysis of knowledge.
 W. V. O Quine took this tendency further by postulating a naturalized epistemology.
-This results in the divergence of views in the relativistic conception of knowledge which fully developed in the postmodern conception of knowle
+This results in the divergence of views in the relativistic conception of knowledge which fully developed in the postmodern conception of Knowle

-- 1. Identify the different historical periods of epistemology. - Faced with this epistemological divide between rationalism and empiricism, proves to be a mediator between the two schools by postulating the possibility of synthetic a priori truth. - 3.
-The pursuit of analytic or linguistic approach to knowledge led epistemology to transcend its traditional mode of analysing knowledge as handed down by Plato and Descartes in foundationalism to \\\\\\
+Identify the different historical periods of epistemology.
+Faced with this epistemological divide between rationalism and empiricism, proves to be a mediator between the two schools by postulating the possibility of synthetic a priori truth.
+The pursuit of an analytic or linguistic approach to knowledge led epistemology to transcend its traditional mode of analysing knowledge as handed down by Plato and Descartes in foundationalism to

-You can see from chat we have studied in this unit that the history of epistemology is aligned with that of philosophy as each period of philosophy contains epistemological themes such as meaning, sources and limits of our knowledge.
+You can see from the chat we have studied in this unit that the history of epistemology is aligned with that of philosophy as each period of philosophy contains epistemological themes such as meaning, sources, and limits of our knowledge.